-Jewish teenager Georg Hein, sent to England to escape certain death in a concentration camp, changed his name to Peter Stevens and became a decorated RAF pilot.
+Jewish pilot Georg Hein, sent to England as a teenager to escape certain death in a concentration camp, changed his name to Peter Stevens and became a decorated RAF pilot.
 This daring young man was shot down, captured, and spent four terrifying years as a German POW.

-When I read a book recently called Escape, Evasion and Revenge, written by Marc H. Stevens of Toronto about his father, I was fascinated by this unique story, and I asked Marc if he would write a guest column for me.
-I’m sure you will be as mesmerized as I was by his father’s courage and daring.
+When I read a book recently called Escape, Evasion and Revenge, written by Marc H. Stevens of Toronto about his father, I was fascinated by this story, and I asked Marc if he would write a guest column for me.
+I’m sure you will be mesmerized by his father’s courage and daring.
 For the whole story, however, you should really read the book!
-Following is a very condensed version of events.
+Following is a very condensed version.

 (Note: After this was originally posted, a boyhood friend of Peter Stevens named Hank Herzberg read this blog post and contacted me by email.
 To read his incredible story, click here: From Nazi Prison Camp to P.O.W.
 Interrogator.)